Quick to jump at the opportunity PokerStars NJ received the necessary gaming licenses from the New Jersey Division of Gaming Enforcement.

 With the most recent developments concerning the Wire Act and the DOJ passing on the opportunity to appeal the court decision, the path is paved for PokerStars USA to start building an interstate network.
-Although there are still some legal wrinkles that need ironing out, the operator is likely to put in more effort towards this goal in the near future.
+Although there are still some legal wrinkles that need ironing out, the operator is likely to put in more effort toward this goal in the near future.

-New Jersey has had regulated online poker for several years now, so PokerStars has some serious competition.
+New Jersey has regulated online poker for several years now, so PokerStars has some serious competition.
 There are WSOP NJ and 888 NJ on one side, and sites operating on the US partypoker Network (Borgata NJ, BetMGM NJ, and partypoker NJ) on the other.

-Like their competitors in the state, PokerStars New Jersey offers a solid welcome bonus package for all new players.
+Like its competitors in the state, PokerStars New Jersey offers a solid welcome bonus package for all new players.
 There are two distinct offers, but players can only take advantage of one of them.

 The operator has decided to make its welcome offer uniform across PokerStars USA sites once again.
 This means that players in New Jersey can now also claim $50 worth of free play after playing just one cash game hand.

-To qualify for the offer, players need to manually opt in for it from the Challenges window and meet the requirement (i.e. play a hand at real money cash tables) within the first five days since registering.
+To qualify for the offer, players need to manually opt-in for it from the Challenges window and meet the requirement (i.e. play a hand at real money cash tables) within the first five days since registering.

 Unlike the old offer, which included some cash funds, this one consists exclusively of MTT and Spin & Go tickets: